 With the completion of another phase of the Downtown Greenway, the signed detour route is a fun way to walk or bike around downtown.
 The route, which follows roadways and part of the Latham Park Greenway, consists of bike lanes, signed bike routes and a sidewalk for walkers, joggers and runners.
 Just follow the signs!
 And remember to follow all traffic laws.
 (Bicycles are prohibited from using the sidewalk within the Central Business District.)
 Downtown Greenway Detour Map

 Phase 1 is open from Spring Garden Street to S. Eugene Street.
-Phase 1 design activities from S. Eugene Street to E. Lee Street are underway.
+Phase 1 from S. Eugene Street to Martin Luther King, Jr. Drive is under contract for construction.
+The remaining section of Phase 1 from Martin Luther King, Jr. Drive to E. Gate City Boulevard design is pending.

-The design process for Phase 2 is underway.
-Phase 2 is accommodated on existing roadways along Murrow Boulevard and Fisher Avenue from E. Lee Street to N. Eugene Street.
+The design process for Phase 2 is nearly complete.
+Phase 2 is accommodated on existing roadways along Murrow Boulevard and Fisher Avenue from E. Gate City Boulevard to N. Eugene Street.

-The design process for Phase 3 is underway.
-Phase 3 is accommodated on existing roadways along N. Eugene Street and Smith Street, ending at the Atlantic and Yadkin Greenway.
+The design process for Phase 3 is complete.
+Phase 3 is accommodated on existing roadways along N. Eugene Street and Smith Street, ending at the junction of Phase 4 and the Atlantic and Yadkin Greenway.

 Visit Action Greensboro’s Downtown Greenway website for additional information.